AreyJones/.github/profile/README.md

 # Arey Jones Educational Solutions

-Arey Jones is the learing provider of technology solutions for K-12 school districts across the United States.
+Arey Jones is the leading provider of technology solutions for K-12 school districts across the United States.

 We use GitHub for application development and collaboration with our customers.
 Contact us at marketing@areyjones.com and let's collaborate!